Robust Factor Number Specification for Large-dimensional Elliptical Factor Model: Preliminaries

 \subsection{Elliptical Distribution}

-The elliptical family contains many frequently-used multivariate distributions such as multivariate Gaussian, multivariate $t$ distribution and multivariate Cauchy distribution.
-We first give the definition of elliptical distribution. \begin{definition}[Elliptical Distribution] We call a random vector $\bX\in \mathbb{R}^d$ has an elliptical distribution, denoted by $\bX\sim EC_d(\bmu,\bSigma,\xi)$, if it has the stochastic representation
+The elliptical family contains many frequently-used multivariate distributions such as multivariate Gaussian, multivariate $t$ distribution.
+We first give the definition of elliptical distribution. \begin{definition}[Elliptical Distribution] We say a random vector $\bX\in \mathbb{R}^d$ has an elliptical distribution, denoted by $\bX\sim EC_d(\bmu,\bSigma,\xi)$, if it has the stochastic representation